IN CONVERSATION WITH JUDELINE

 full look JACQUEMUS

-‘Bodhiria’ felt like a journey: between heartbreak and transcendence, heaven and ground.
+‘Bodhiria’ felt like a journey: between heartbreak and transcendence.
 What emotional landscape are you entering now?
 Have you landed somewhere?

-Your music feels like velvet over bruises, holding pain softly.
-What is it that inspires your music?
+Your music feels like velvet bruises, holding pain softly.
+What is it that inspires you?

 Thank you.
 Inspiration can come from everywhere, really.
 Beauty is all around us, and many people and landscapes inspire my music.